 - CON 1.3.1 Stormwater Management.
 Escambia County shall protect surface water quality by implementing the stormwater management policies of the Infrastructure Element to improve existing stormwater management systems and ensure the provision of stormwater management facilities concurrent with the demand for such facilities. - CON 1.3.2 Agriculture Management Practices.
-To minimize the potential for discharge of contaminants into water bodies designated as Outstanding Florida Waters and Aquatic Preserves, Escambia County shall coordinate with the and include provisions within the LDC that would require all agricultural land uses to implement these practices.
+To minimize the potential for discharge of contaminants into water bodies designated as Outstanding Florida Waters and Aquatic Preserves, Escambia County shall coordinate with the Natural Resource Conservation Service (NRCS), or other agencies as deemed acceptable, to encourage best management practices (BMPs) for agricultural land uses, and include provisions within the LDC that would require all-agricultural land uses to implement these practices.